 The demographics of IMPACT has changed over the past several years.
 There are concerns about the academic/maturity level they need to have to be successful at an early college high school.
 Another area of concern is the lack of academic preparedness - we have so many fail multiple classes at the freshman level.
-Our school has more 504 and at-risk students.
+Our school has more 504, LEP, and at-risk students than in previous years.
 The demographics have changed with an increase in the male populations as well as other ethnicities.
-The student population is 11% African-American, 11% Anglo, 4% Asian, 73% Hispanic, 38% male and 62% female with a low socioeconomic status of 68%.
+The student population is 11% African-American, 11% Anglo, 4% Asian, 72% Hispanic, 37% male and 63% female with a low socioeconomic status of 69%.
 The staff population is 10% African-American, 62% Anglo, 28% Hispanic, 27% male and 73% female with an average of 20 years of experience.
 The overall mobility rate for the campus is approximately 4%, with a drop-out rate of 0%.
 Per TEA, Early College High Schools (ECHS) must meet established metrics to continue status as designated Early College High Schools.
 The ECHS Blueprint Benchmarks and Outcome Based Measures are attached in the Addendum Section.